postmanlabs/newman-dashboard/CONTRIBUTING.md

 ## Usage

-This package is both a reporter and a standalone package.
-The standalone package takes care of launching the dashboard, while the reporter connects to the newman run.
+This package is mono-repo for the reporter and the dashboard package.
+The dashboard package takes care of launching the dashboard, while the reporter connects to Newman.

 A. For installation:
 ```